dgzlopes/k6-workshop-short/README.md

 ![nudge](./media/nudge.png)

-> NOTE: If you run it with Docker, adapt the BASE_URL to `ws://quickpizza:3333`.

 The example above will run forever.
 Not good.
 In a real situation, you would use sessions/timers and more fancy stuff, but this should at least give you a basic idea of how you can use WebSockets in k6.

-You can learn more about WebSockets [in our docs](https://k6.io/docs/javascript-api/k6-experimental/websockets/).
+You can learn more about WebSockets [in our docs](https://grafana.com/docs/k6/latest/javascript-api/k6-experimental/websockets/).

 Wow, if you have reached this point, you have learned a lot about k6.
 But there is more!

-Our docs page is the best place to learn about all the things we missed and more: https://k6.io/docs/
+Our docs page is the best place to learn about all the things we missed and more: https://grafana.com/docs/k6/latest/

 Still, here are a few things that we have missed that you might find interesting.